conormdowney/RouteTracker/README.txt

 --------NOTE----------
 Please note that the app is not 100% completed.
 I have much more I want to get into it.
 I do not have the social media integration included yet.
 Neither do I have a way to transfer files.
 I am looking at using Bluetooth.
 There are some icons missing, mostly because I have not found ones yet.

 This is something I will be continuously adding to and updating.
-I hope that what it shows already will prove I can program Android, and you can see it is just a matter of me learning what I do not already know.
+I hope that what it shows already dislays my knowledge of Android and my deisre to continue learning as much as I possibly can.